Daniel15/Website/Daniel15.Web/Posts/2007-05-01-spam-attack.md

 ---

-<p>Just today, Akismet has blocked over 500 attempts to add comment spam to this blog.
-Don't these spammers have any life?</p>
+Just today, Akismet has blocked over 500 attempts to add comment spam to this blog.
+Don't these spammers have any life?